Ethel Moses

-Ethel Moses (April 29, 1904 – June 1982) was an American actress and dancer, billed as "the black Jean Harlow".
-She is best known for working in films by Oscar Micheaux.
+Ethel Moses (April 29, 1904 – June 1982) was an American stage and film actress, and dancer.
+She was billed as "the black Jean Harlow".
+Moses is best known for working in films by Oscar Micheaux.

 Early life

-Ethel Moses was born in Staunton, Virginia and raised in Philadelphia, Pennsylvania, the daughter of William Henry Moses and Julia Trent Moses.
+Ethel Moses was born on April 29, 1904, in Staunton, Virginia, the daughter of William Henry Moses and Julia Trent Moses.
+She was raised in Philadelphia, Pennsylvania.
 Her sisters Lucia and Julia also became performers; their brother Bill taught at Hampton Institute.
 Their father was a prominent Baptist preacher in New York who disapproved of (but did not prevent) his daughters' stage careers.
 Ethel attended the Nannie Helen Burroughs School in the District of Columbia.
 Her aunt, Lena Trent Gordon, was a Philadelphia-area political organizer who served on a national committee with Burroughs.

 Career

 In 1924 she made her stage debut as a dancer in a show called Dixie to Broadway.
 She won a beauty contest at the Savoy Hotel in 1926.
 In 1929 Ethel Moses was voted the "Shapeliest Chorus Girl" on the New York stage; her sister Lucia placed second in the same poll.
 She was in the company of a Broadway revival of Showboat in 1932.
 She danced at the Cotton Club, and toured Europe with the Cab Calloway band.

 In the mid-1930s, she began working with filmmaker Oscar Micheaux; her first film role was as "The Bronze Venus", an artist's model who is seen nearly nude on screen, in Micheaux's Temptation (1936).
-The pair followed that success with Underworld (1937), in which Moses plays a college student, and God's Stepchildren (also 1937), in which she played two characters.
-Finally she was in a remake of Micheaux's silent picture, Birthright (remade in 1939).
+The pair followed that success with Underworld (1937), in which Moses plays a college student, and God's Step Children (also 1937), in which she played two characters.
+Finally she was in a remake of Micheaux's silent picture, Birthright (remade in 1938).
 Moses also appeared in several musical shorts, including Cab Calloway's Jitterbug Party (1935).

 Ethel Moses left show business by early 1940.